 Almaty Travel Guide

-Set against the snow-capped mountains of the Zailiysky Alatau on the southern border of Kazakhstan, the cosmopolitan city of Almaty is home to roughly 1.5 million people, and is the symbol of Kazakh prosperity.
-Almaty is a key centre of commerce for Central Asia, and its wealth is evident in the 24-hour supermarkets, fine restaurants, bustling nightlife, and brand-new ski resorts.
+Set against the snow-capped peaks of the Zailiysky Alatau on Kazakhstan's southern frontier, the cosmopolitan city of Almaty, now home to about 2.3 million people, is a flourishing symbol of Kazakh prosperity.
+It's a major commercial hub for Central Asia, with its vibrancy evident in 24-hour supermarkets, upscale restaurants, lively nightlife and nearby ski resorts.